Fallas festival in Valencia

 La Crema (March 19) Viewing Tips

 Insider strategy: The best way to experience La Crema is to pick 2-3 smaller fallas in one neighborhood and walk between them as they burn.
-The children's fallas start burning at 22:00, the large ones at 22:30 - so you can watch a small one go up, then walk to a bigger one nearby.
+The children's fallas start burning at 20:00, the large ones at 22:00 - so you have two hours to walk around, watch a children's falla go up, then position yourself near a bigger one nearby.
 The atmosphere is more intimate and you get to see the firefighters up close.
 Save Plaza del Ayuntamiento for the grand finale at 23:00 only if you're prepared for extreme heat and massive crowds.
 The balconies overlooking the plaza are the real VIP seats - if you know anyone who lives there, this is the night to cash in that favor.

-Get Fallas coverage, local news, and practical tips for expats - delivered to your inbox every day, free.
+Daily Fallas coverage, schedule changes, and local tips for expats - delivered to your inbox every morning, free.

 Getting Around During Fallas